A scuba diver releases a 3.60-cm-diameter (spherical) bubble of a... | Channels for Pearson+

 1

-Calculate the pressure at the initial depth using the hydrostatic pressure formula, \( P = P_0 + \rho g h \), where \( P_0 \) is the atmospheric pressure, \( \rho \) is the density of water, \( g \) is the acceleration due to gravity (approximately 9.81 m/s²), and \( h \) is the depth in meters.
+Step 2: Use the hydrostatic pressure formula to find the initial pressure at the depth the bubble is released.
+The pressure at a depth h in a fluid of density \rho is given by P = P_0 + \rho g h, where P_0 is the atmospheric pressure at the surface, \rho is the density of the fluid, g is the acceleration due to gravity, and h is the depth.

+Step 3: Apply the ideal gas law, PV = nRT, to find the number of moles of air in the bubble initially.
+Here, P is the pressure calculated in Step 2, V is the volume from Step 1, R is the ideal gas constant, and T is the given temperature.

+Step 4: As the bubble rises to the surface, assume the temperature remains constant (isothermal process).
+The final pressure at the surface is the atmospheric pressure, P_0.
+Use the ideal gas law again to find the final volume of the bubble at the surface, keeping the number of moles of air constant.

 Verified video answer for a similar problem: